sivanitski/alis_vue_project_library/README.md

 5. Once we give the go ahead, you will integrate your component into our repo by:

 ## Integrating your component:
-1. Add a data object to represent your work on the project in .........
+1. Add an object to the `projects` data object to represent your work on the project in `src/views/Library`
 2. Make sure to also add a child element to the `src/router/index` file.
 This will make sure that the Library redirects to your work when our community browses for examples.
 2. Make a pull request to our repo that you forked initially.
 3. View your contribution in our component library at ......